colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

 4. What does `git add .` do?
 What do you think `.` means?

     ```
+    Adds everything in the current directory. `.` stands for "here" (in this directory)
     ```

 5. What does `git commit` (without -m) do?

     ```
+    Opens default text editor (EDITOR variable in bash) with the commit message file
     ```

 6. If you want to write a more detailed commit message (which is good practice) what command would you use?

     ```
+    git commit
     ```

 7. What does `git log do`?

     ```
+    Brings up log of commits from most to least recent
     ```